microsoft/Flash_University/CLR_via_CSharp/Overview.md

         I Want to get back to these, I think i'm ready to get this one this time around
 - Chapter 8
     - missed type constructors on 187
+- Chapter 17
+    - Delegate Chaining
+        - wanted a simpler chapter after a while (want to make a pass through again)